-For LLCs, an interim shareholders' meeting must be held if so proposed by the shareholders representing more than one-tenth of the voting rights, or more than one-third of the directors.
+For LLCs, an interim shareholders' meeting must be held if so proposed by the shareholders representing more than one-tenth of the voting rights, or more than one-third of the directors or board of supervisors or supervisors in lieu of the board of supervisors.
 For SLCs, an extraordinary general meeting shall be held within two months where the board of directors deems it necessary to hold the extraordinary general meeting.